Adam-Moujar/UltraLearning/notes.md

 change in their mental approach.

 Therefore, it is very important that I truly understand just how positively it could affect my life.
-That I truly grasp the effects that it could have on my life and learning.

 I admire the approach of ultralearning.
-A core part of what I want and something I admire is to be great at something.
-Something I am passionate for, something I love.
-I would love to be great at coding for example.
+Something that I continously strive for is to be great at what I love.
+To be great at coding, to great at speaking to be great at my hobbies.

-A quote that I absolutely love is:<br/>
+A quote that I embodies why is:<br/>
 "Being good means being free" - Haikyu!!
 (My favourite piece of fiction ever)<br/>
 I want to be great to not be tied down to anything.
+And I think ultralearning is what I need to make that true.

 # Principle 1: Meta-Learning